halex5000/launching-darkly-with-a-vue/BLOG.md

   // we're telling the LaunchDarkly SDK the client ID with which it should retrieve flags const clientSideID = import.meta.env.VITE_CLIENT_ID,

-  // this didn't have to be a named variable, but I wanted to be extra clear about what I was doing here
   // here are the docs about the plugin options:
   // https://launchdarkly.github.io/vue-client-sdk/index.html#LDPluginOptions
   const launchDarklyPluginOptions = {